 Unfortunately, in Pakistan, we see a reverse of the situation.
 Our leaders invest heavily abroad, thereby, in times of distress, jump boat to live in foreign shores, leading a more comfortable and plentiful life than the ones they lived while in Pakistan, to be back to resume the mantle when the time is ripe for their return.

 The national government, if it wants to be national, ought to be governed by the people and for the people

 “Experto Credite.” (“Trust one who has proved it.”
 Virgil, 2,000 years ago)

 The writer is a lawyer, academic and political analyst.
-She has authored a book, ‘A Comparative Analysis of Media and Media Laws in Pakistan.’
-Her mail ID is email@example.com she tweets at @yasmeen_9
+She has authored a book titled A Comparative Analysis of Media & Media Laws in Pakistan.
+Her email is: email@example.com and tweets at @yasmeen_9

 This is a cross post from Pakistan Today: 22 June 2015